obonaventure/cnp3/book-2nd/protocols/ipv6.rst

 .. index:: Maximum Transmission Unit, MTU

 Each datalink layer has its own characteristics and as indicated earlier, each datalink layer is characterised by a maximum frame size.
 From IP's point of view, a datalink layer interface is characterised by its `Maximum Transmission Unit (MTU)`.
 The MTU of an interface is the largest packet (including header) that it can send.
-The table below provides some common MTU sizes [#f6lowpan]_.
+The table below provides some common MTU sizes.

 ==============      ==================
 Datalink layer      MTU